Film Permits and Location Agreements

 Location Agreements

-Having a legal and approved location agreement is necessary for student productions.
-Students should inspect and photograph all locations to document everything that may be wrong or already broken before they sign a location agreement.
-Similar to renting a car, these items should be referenced in the location document.
+Having a legal and approved location agreement is important for student productions.
+Students should inspect and photograph all locations to document everything that may be wrong or already broken before they sign a location agreement. agreement.
+This will help protect the student from any issues that could arise from access to the space or usage of the space.

 Permits